architolk/Linked-Data-Theatre/BUILD.md

 4. Orbeon app (mainly XPL and XSL source code)

 ### Build the java source code
-To build the java source code go to the `processors` directory and perform the following steps:
+To build the java source code perform the following steps (only ones):

-1. (Only ones).
-Go to the processors directory and Install the orbeon.jar in your local maven repository by executing: maven-install-orbeon-jar.bat.
+1. Go to \processors and install the orbeon.jar in your local maven repository by executing: `maven-install-orbeon-jar.bat`.
-2. Go to C:\Users\NBakker\Documents\GitHub\Linked-Data-Theatre\morphrdb
+2. Go to \morphrdb and execute: `mvn package`
-3.	>mvn package
-4. C:\Users\NBakker\Documents\GitHub\Linked-Data-Theatre\processors
-5.	>maven-install-morphrdb.bat
-6.	>mvn clean install
-7. C:\Users\NBakker\Documents\GitHub\Linked-Data-Theatre\license-builder
-8.	.mvn package
-9.	>mvn clean install
-10. C:\Users\NBakker\Documents\GitHub\Linked-Data-Theatre\processors
-11. Start the Maven build process: mvn clean install.
-This will create the processors.jar and installs the jar in the local Maven repository.
+3. Go to \processors and execute `maven-install-morphrdb.bat` following by `mvn clean install`
+4. Go to \license-builder and execute: `mvn clean install`

 ### Virtuoso stored procedures
 No build is needed for the virtuoso stored procedures.